tensorlayer/RLzoo/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Reinforcement Learning Zoo for Simple Usage
+Welcome to Reinforcement Learning Zoo!
 ============================================

 .. image:: img/logo.png